chtoucas/Narvalo.NET/docs/Issues.md

 - `private readonly static` must start with `s_`.
 - `private const` must be uppercase.
-- `private` fields must start with underscore.
+- `private` fields must start with an underscore.
+- `private` methods must end with an underscore.

 Narvalo.FxCop
 -------------